 Create a separate CMake profile, connect it to the WSL toolchain, and select this profile in the configurations switcher:

-To run a target (application or test) with Valgrind Memcheck, select the desired Run/Debug configuration, and then do one of the following:
+To run a target (application or test) with Valgrind Memcheck, do one of the following:

 Click the gutter icon and select Run 'your_target_name' with Valgrind Memcheck option from the menu:

-Select a stack-trace of interest.
-In the right-hand pane, you can view the full stack frame description of a target stack-trace and the corresponding code preview (when possible).
-Press F4 to jump back to the source code.
+In the right-hand pane, you can find full stack frame description and the corresponding code preview (when possible).

 Export and import results